-Courses with A, A-, B+, B, or B- grades may NOT be repeated, courses with a C grade may not be repeated without written permission from the Department of Academics.
+All courses completed with a C grade may be repeated with written permission from the respective Department Chairperson or the Vice President of Academic Affairs.
 A course cannot be repeated after receiving credit in a course for which the repeat course is a prerequisite.